Douglas Florian

 Florian lives in New York City with his family.

-When and why did you begin writing and illustrating children’s books?
+When and why did you begin writing and/or illustrating children's books?

 Most of my ideas for books come from my study of the natural world we live in.
 I try to use primary sources and field guides to bring accurate information to my readers.
 I sometimes get ideas for books at schools, from something I hear or see.
 For example I was at a school in Long Island and I saw incredible and funny drawings of space by 1st graders in the hallways.
 I went on to create my book Comets, Stars, the Moon, and Mars.

-What do you want young readers to learn or take away from your books?
+What do you want young readers to learn or take away from your work?

 I hope children will discover how poetry can be fun to read and create, and come away from my work with a love of wordplay and nature, as well as art.
 And I hope they take away a few laughs, but give them back when they’re done.